yanbai1993/Embedding_GAN/README.md

 # Embedding_GAN
-Embedding Adversarial Learning for Vehicle Re-Identification This code is for the work: ******
+Embedding Adversarial Learning for Vehicle Re-Identification

-Note that: the complete code for training and testing will be opened in 2019.

 ### We provide the embedding network without the adversarial learning, which provide the baseline method in our work. the code can be download from https://github.com/yanbai1993/Embedding-Network.